-From September 2018, the European Union Institute for Security Studies (EUISS) is seeking to recruit six trainees to assist in its research and outreach activities.
+From September 2019, the European Union Institute for Security Studies (EUISS) is seeking to recruit seven trainees to assist in its research and outreach activities.
 This will provide an opportunity for selected candidates to build research skills, to develop experience working in an agency of the European Union; gain exposure to policy-oriented research; and deepen the understanding of European foreign policy mechanisms and priorities.
 The traineeship promises to be an interesting and rewarding opportunity for career and personal development.
-Throughout the traineeship, trainees will closely work with a designated Senior Analyst, Associate Analyst or the Brussels Executive Officer for one of the trainees based in Brussels.
+Throughout the traineeship, trainees will closely work with a designated member of the research team (the Deputy Director, a Senior Analyst, Associate Analyst or the Brussels Executive Officer for one of the trainees based in Brussels).

 The duties and responsibilities of trainees will include:

 - Desk and library research on topics selected by the Senior Analyst;

 - Preparation of research dossiers, write-up of material, completing/updating of the mapping of research topics;

 - Assistance in the organisation of events, including performance of administrative tasks, logistical support, finding and contacting speakers, preparing conference agendas and material, taking notes etc.;